amentv/amentv/arabic/questions.md

 {% include embed_yt.html id="ebGWOQoj4qU" %}

-This page contains questions many muslims might have about Jesus and the bible.
+This page contains questions many Muslims might have about Jesus and the bible.
 Click on a question you have below and watch the video for an answer.

 * TOC
 {:toc}